ad-si/RosettaGit/content/drafts/comments.md

 ## Fish

 Since ><> is a funge-like language, all characters not touched by the command pointer or modified by the <tt>p</tt> and <tt>g</tt> commands can be comments.
-Unlike Brainf***, unknown commands are not ignored by the compiler, they just raise an error.
+Unlike Brainfuck, unknown commands are not ignored by the compiler, they just raise an error.

 ```Fish
 v This is the Fish version of the Integer sequence task